ImageMagick v6 Examples --

 Photos are typically saved using JPEG format.
 Reading and re-saving JPEG images causes slight degrading of the image due to JPEG Lossy Compression and as such saving back to JPEG is not recommended.

 The EXIF date and time information is formatted as "yyyy:mm:dd hh:mm:ss", e.g. "2006:12:26 00:22:38".
 Thus date and time are separated by a space character.
-By default, the "FOR" statement would only find the first token ("word") in each line, with tab and space characters as the standard delimiters.
+By default, the FOR statement would only find the first token ("word") in each line, with tab and space characters as the standard delimiters.
 Thus in the example above, the standard processing would only handle back the date, but not the time.
 Using the option "tokens=1,2" we declare our interest in both tokens, which are named consecutive, IE. "%x, %y".
 We can however change the rather unconventional formatting of the date by the following code:

 FOR /F "tokens=1,2,3,* delims=: " %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^

-imconvert %1 -pointsize 18 -fill white -gravity northwest ^
+convert %1 -pointsize 18 -fill white -gravity northwest ^

 -annotate +0+0 "%%j/%%k/%%i %%l" "%~dpn1"_dated%~x1